mtumilowicz/java-this-escaping-constructor/README.md

 subclass fields.

 ## implicit
-It is possible to create the escaped reference problem without using the `this` reference at all.
+* It is possible to create the escaped reference problem without using the `this` reference at all.
+* Note that non-static inner classes maintain an implicit copy of the `this` reference of their parent object, so creating an anonymous inner class instance and passing it to an object visible from outside the current thread has all the same risks as exposing the `this` reference itself.
 ```
 class ImplicitEscape {
     volatile static IntSupplier supplier;